mobilelive-inc/github-actions-mvp/README.md

 ![Publish Action](./assets/publish_action.png)
 * Click draft a release button to make a new release and publish it to the github action marketplace.

+# How to use github action.

+* You can use any public action from the github action marketplace.
+* For reference see this file [hello-world.yaml](https://github.com/mobilelive-inc/github-actions-mvp/blob/main/.github/workflows/hello-world.yaml)